kho7/academic-kickstart/content/teaching/ho-2021-07-17-recommendation.md

 As much lead time as you can provide would be appreciated.</i>

-If you would like me to write a recommendation letter for you, in line with Dr. King's advice, I suggest you send me via email (kyho@utallas.edu) the following:
+If you would like me to write a recommendation letter for you, in line with Dr. King's advice, I suggest you send me via email (kyho@utdallas.edu) the following:

 - Updated CV
 - If you have taken my course(s), title of your project and final grade.